How Many Emails Do People Get Every Day?

 So much of the best time to send emails depends on your industry, and on what kind of emails you're sending.
 For instance, Saturday and Sunday are great for publishing and media companies.

 50%+ of Americans admit to checking their phones in bed, and 79% of Americans check their phones within 15 minutes of waking up.
+Many of us feel an impulse to connect and check our notifications first thing.
 So people wake up, scroll through notifications, and start reading whatever content is interesting.

 However, other studies have shown that Tuesdays are best for open rates, and that Thursdays are best for click-throughs.
 (These are typically business-related emails.)
 Fridays seem perpetually awful.

 The best open rates and click-through rates vary by industry.
 For instance, bank and credit card emails have open rates of ~48% and click-through rates of 3.8%, while retail apparel emails have open rates of ~28% and click-through rates of 2.3%.